sommergeo/dimgul-input/docs/runoff_endless_experiment.md

     ## 2 1960-09-02 00:00:00  2.58     1  1960   246
     ## 3 1960-09-03 00:00:00  2.56     1  1960   247

+… and this continuous dataset of the runoff at the gauging station.
 ![](runoff_endless_experiment_files/figure-markdown_github/plot%20time%20series-1.png)

 ### Runoff transformation and aggregation

-Transform discharge by base 10 logarithm.
+We transform the discharge by a base 10 logarithm.

 ``` r
 runoff$Qlog <- log10(runoff$Q)  # calculate Log base 10 of runoff